School Targeted Violence

 Make An Anonymous Report

-Anonymous reports regarding any violence concerns can be made to Broward County Public School’s Special Investigative Unit 24/7.
+Anonymous reports regarding any threats to safety can be made to Broward County Public School’s Special Investigative Unit 24/7.
 This service is designed to help us anonymously and securely report anything that’s scaring or endangering us, our friends, or family.
-Tips can be made via phone, text, or email.
-Dial 911 for any concerns that are eminent threats.
+Dial 911 for any concerns that are eminent threats or emergencies.

-Common Sense Education SEL Curriculum: Since the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we’ve heard from many educators who are looking for resources to support students’ social and emotional development.
+BCPS SEL Curriculum: Since the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we’ve heard from many educators who are looking for resources to support students’ social and emotional development.
 To help, we’ve collected our best social and emotional learning (SEL) resources for building a culture of safety, kindness, and upstanding in your school.
-If you have any questions about how to use these in your teaching, reach out to us on social media or reply to this email.
-We’re here for you. – Erin Wilkey Oh, Executive Editor, Common Sense Education

 Connect with Kids Network Advice for Parents